h15200/notes/c++.md

 - all CHARS (data type with only one char) must be SINGLE quotes
 - NEVER use `using namespace x` as libraries get updated and you'll need multiple sets of code.
 There might be an std::something and diffPackge:something.

-- all files must have a main func
+- all files must have a main func. 'main' needs to be in lowercase, breaking the convention of starting functions with a capitalized letter
 - files must be compiled with g++ into executables before being run

 ## compiler